 In this paper we consider two flavors of generational copying collectors, namely GenMS and GenCopy from JMTk [3].
 GenMS collects the mature generation using the mark-sweep garbage collection strategy.
 The GenCopy collector on the other hand, employs a semi-space strategy to manage its mature generation.
 The semi-space collector copies scanned objects, whereas the mark-sweep collector does not.
+These Appel-style garbage collectors are widely used.

 To partition the heap into generations, the collector has to keep track of references between different generations.
-Whenever an object in the nursery is assigned to an object in the mature generation-i.e. there is a reference from an object in the mature generation to an object in the nursery-this information is tracked by using a so-called remembered set.
+Whenever an object in the nursery is assigned to an object in the mature generation-i.e., there is a reference from an object in the mature space to an object in the nursery space-this information is tracked by using a so-called remembered set.
 When a nursery collection is triggered the remembered set must be processed to avoid erroneously collecting nursery objects that are referenced only from the mature generation.

-1.2 Paper Contributions
+1.2 Paper contributions

-While garbage collection offers many benefits, the time spent reclaiming memory can account for a significant portion of the total execution time [1].
+While implicit garbage collection offers many benefits, for some applications the time spent reclaiming memory can account for a significant portion of the total execution time [1].
 Although garbage collection research has been a hot research topic for many years, little research has been done to decide when and how garbage collectors should collect.

-Garbage is typically collected when either the heap, or a generation is full.
-Ideally, the heap should be collected when the live ratio is low: the fewer live objects, the fewer objects need to be scanned and/or copied, the more memory there is to be reclaimed, and the longer we can postpone the next garbage collection run.
-In this paper, we show that collecting prior to a full heap, at points where the live ratio is low, can yield substantial reductions in GC time.
+With Appel-style collectors, garbage is collected when either the heap or a generation is full.
+However, to reduce the time spent in GC, the heap is best collected when the live ratio is low: the fewer live objects, the fewer objects need to be scanned and/or copied, the more memory there is to be reclaimed, and the longer we can postpone the next garbage collection run.
+In this paper, we show that collecting at points where the live ratio is low, can yield reductions in GC time.

 In addition, when using an Appel-style collector with two generations, a decision needs to be made whether to trigger a full-heap or nursery collection.
 We found that triggering nursery collections until the nursery size drops below a certain threshold is sometimes suboptimal.
-In this paper, we show how to trade off full-heap collections and nursery collections so that performance improves substantially.
+In this paper, we show how to trade off full-heap collections and nursery collections so that performance improves.

 The approach presented in this paper to decide when and how to collect, is called garbage collection hints (GCH) and works as follows.
 GCH first determines favorable collection points (FCPs) for a given application through offline profiling.
 A favorable collection point is a location in the application code where the cost of a collection is relatively cheap.
 During program execution a cost function is then computed in each FCP to determine the best GC strategy: postpone GC, perform a nursery GC, or perform a full-heap GC.
-Our experimental results using the SPECjym98 benchmarks and two generational collectors show that GCH can reduce the garbage collector time by up to 30X and can improve the overall execution time by more than 10%.
+Our experimental results using the SPECjym98 benchmarks and two generational collectors show that GCH can reduce the garbage collector time by up to 29X and can improve the overall execution time by more than 10%.